HOME Tokyo and Surroundings Ibaraki Ibaraki Suburbs Enjoy Bungy Jumping in Autumn: Dive into a Breathtaking Landscape Only Available in the Fall!

 Bungy Japan is the only professional bungy jumping company in Japan.
 Starting with Ryujin Bungy, it operates eight bungy jumping facilities throughout the country.

-Q. What kind of feedback do you receive from people who’ve jumped?
+Q: What kind of feedback do you typically receive from participants?

 How to Take Part in Ryujin Bungy!